niallmannion1234/Masters-Thesis-Project/README.md

 Building Machine Learning Models

 Ten machine learning models were built, and compared in terms of accuracy, sensitivity and specificity.
-These models were complex because of the large number of independent variables, as shown by the artificial neural network below:
+These models were complex because of the large number of independent variables in the training dataset, as shown by the artificial neural network below:

 <img width="1740" alt="image" src="https://user-images.githubusercontent.com/45274520/125877371-7fb8e45a-1c04-4571-bf06-6bc8d98b47fd.png">